 If you are interested in learning the correct process for applying render, you can enquire about attending one of our market-leading training courses.
 In addition, you can watch our YouTube video called: ‘Applying Silicone Render In Hot Weather.’

-Don’t let these small risks put you off, there are no long term side effects or damage to your property that can occur with pin holes, the problems are purely visual and there are so many advantages to rendering your property.
-Please check out our blog on ‘The Benefits of Using Silicone Render’.
+Don’t let these small risks put you off.
+There are no long-term side effects or damage to your property that can occur with pinholes; the problem is purely visual.
+If you can avoid pinholes by following the advice of this blog, you will notice all the wonderful advantages of rendering your property.
+Check out our blog The Benefits of Using Silicone Render to learn more.

 Our sales team will be happy to help if you have any questions!
 You can find our contact details here.